February 8, 2023

 A student who is interested in attending MIT or other college focused on STEM may want to focus on taking high-level math courses over photography.
 Similarly, a student interested in pursuing fashion or studio art at New York University may want to take courses related to those fields in high school.
 In doing so, students demonstrate their interest in a school and major.
 Completing and excelling in courses show that a student will be committed to pursuing similar subjects if they are accepted to college.

 In this piece, we reviewed a few of the considerations students might want to keep in mind as they decide between classes.
 However, this list is not comprehensive.
-By signing up today with a Class 101 location here, you can get deeper, more personalized advice on the colleges that are right for you or your student.
+By signing up today with a Class 101 location here, and working with an educational consultant you can get deeper, more personalized advice on the colleges that are right for you or your student.

 You may also be interested in...